 - Vinegar – this may seem like a strange ingredient, but it helps balance the taste of the cake since it isn't too sweet and it helps to soften the texture.

-- Whipping cream - the filling is so easy to make with just cream, sugar and vanilla.
+- Whipping cream - the filling is so easy to make with just 4 ingredients.
 Make sure you use cold heavy cream with minimum 35% milk fat content.

 STEP BY STEP INSTRUCTIONS